Click on a question to display the answer.

 What is GSU?

 Graduate Students United is an independent organization of graduate students at the University of Chicago.
-We were formed in the spring of 2007 to advocate for graduate students, including higher wages, better health care, and better work and study policies in general.
+We were formed in the spring of 2007 to advocate for graduate students, including higher wages, better health care, and better work conditions.
 (For more on what we’ve accomplished, please visit our History page.)
-Our more than 800 members come from departments and divisions across the university.
+We represent RA’s, TA’s, CA’s, language assistants, writing interns, lecturers and workshop coordinators in the Biological Sciences, Physical Sciences, Social Sciences, Humanities and Divinity School.
 We are affiliated with the American Federation of Teachers (AFT), the Illinois Federation of Teachers (IFT), and the American Association of University Professors (AAUP).

 Who runs the union?

 We do.
-GSU was founded ten years ago by graduate students, and it continues to be run by graduate students, in accordance with the bylaws recently approved by our membership via open referendum.
-We recently voted to reaffirm our affiliation with AFT, a union with a reputation for respecting the independence of its locals, meaning that our members clearly value our autonomy as an organization.
+GSU was founded ten years ago by graduate students, and it continues to be run by graduate students, in accordance with our bylaws.
+We are affiliation with AFT, a union with a reputation for respecting the independence of its locals, meaning that our members clearly value our autonomy as an organization.
 Affiliation with a national union means access to more resources, including legal counsel and organizing assistance.